Enbayft/ALEN-Tier-Guide/AzurLaneENTierGuide.md

 ---

 ![CV](https://azurlane.koumakan.jp/w/images/d/dc/EnterpriseChibi.png "USS Enterprise") - [USS Enterprise](https://azurlane.koumakan.jp/Enterprise)
+* Skill:
-* Skill: 70% chance on Airstrike to do double damage and evade all attacks for 8s
+  * 70% chance on airstrike launch, airstrike deals x2 damage and Enterprise becomes invincible for 8s.

 * Loadout: 3/3/2

+* Desc:
-* Desc: The best solo CV in the game, her base stats outstrip those of all her competitors and her skill is as overpowered as it gets.
+>The best solo CV in the game, her base stats outstrip those of all her competitors and her skill is as overpowered as it gets.
 Her only real downside is the chance that the proc may not go off and leave you with just an excellent statline.

  ### Tier 0.5:
  ---